 By collecting raw telemetry relating to processes, file modifications, registry changes and network connections, and using advanced behavioural analytics to examine events in near real-time, NGAV and EDR technologies provide deep visibility across devices.
 But the benefits don’t stop there.
 Many of the latest solution also help to accelerate incident response by giving security teams the power to ban hashes, terminate processes and isolate infected endpoints.

 However, realising the value of endpoint telemetry isn’t simply about installing the right tool and capturing every piece of information available.
 To obtain the best outcomes, it’s important to have a clear understanding of the right data to analyse, an ability to enrich it, and also a capacity to respond swiftly and effectively when malicious activity is detected.

 ThreatDetect™ from Redscan is an outcome-focused Managed Detection and Response service that helps organisations to achieve comprehensive threat coverage and visibility across networks, endpoint and cloud environments.
 Combining experienced security professionals, a turnkey technology stack and curated threat intelligence from in-house and external sources, the service accelerates the time it takes to detect as well as respond to latest attacks.

-CyberOps™, Redscan’s threat management platform, is central to the delivery of ThreatDetect and comprises hundreds of high-fidelity use cases rules (mapped to MITRE ATT&CK) and automated incident response playbooks to identify, contain and disrupt threats as swiftly as possible.
+CyberOps™, Redscan’s integrated cloud-architected XDR platform, is central to the delivery of ThreatDetect and comprises hundreds of high-fidelity use cases rules (mapped to MITRE ATT&CK) and automated incident response playbooks to identify, contain and disrupt threats as swiftly as possible.